Dysk11/xsmart_upper/README.md

 Serial benchmarking is intentionally blocked unless vehicle motion has been physically disabled and `--serial-safety-confirmed` is supplied.
-The serial endpoint is the return of host-side `write()` plus `flush()`; it does not include TC264 parsing or mechanical response.
+The serial endpoint is the return of host-side `write()` plus `flush()`; it does not include lower-machine parsing or mechanical response.

 ---